-Wendy Williams’ Ex Kevin Hunter Proposes To His Multiyear Mistress With An $800K Diamond Ring
+Wendy Williams’ Ex Kevin Hunter Proposes To His Multiyear Mistress With An $80K Diamond Ring

 During a candid interview with Insider earlier this year, the media maven said that as she was getting ready to deliver, her son Kevin Jr., whom she shares with the TV producer, that she already knew the two were headed for divorce.

 “I went into the delivery room knowing in my mind, ‘I’m planning my divorce’.
 “Kevin was a serial cheat.
 He cheated when I dated him.
 He cheated when I married him.
-He cheated while I was on bed rest during the entire nine months of me being pregnant.”
+He cheated while I was on bed rest during the entire nine months of me being pregnant,” she explained.

 Wendy continued on, adding that she ultimately stayed in her tumultuous marriage to protect her son.